JackSawyerWATX/dsaArrays/README.md

 - Terminates early if no swaps are made, indicating the array is already sorted
 - Demonstrates performance optimization techniques for sorting algorithms

+### insertionSort.py
+This script demonstrates basic insertion sort:
+- Builds the sorted array one element at a time
+- For each element, finds its correct position in the already-sorted portion
+- Uses pop and insert operations to move elements into place
+- Efficient for small datasets and nearly sorted arrays (O(n) in best case)

+### improvedInsertionSort.py
+This script shows an optimized insertion sort implementation:
+- Uses in-place shifting instead of pop/insert operations for better efficiency
+- Implements early termination when the correct position is found
+- Shifts larger elements to the right during the search phase
+- Provides better performance than basic insertion sort, especially on partially sorted data

 ### selectionSort.py
 This script demonstrates selection sort:
 - Iterates through the array, finding the minimum element in each pass